albill/albill.github.com/_posts/2007-11-19-firefox-3-beta-1-is-out.md

-<b>* Note:</b> I must include the warning that this is a beta and it can do weird or unexpected things.
+<strong>* Note:</strong> I must include the warning that this is a beta and it can do weird or unexpected things.
 We encourage people to not replace their normal Firefox browser for day to day use.
 This is for testing purposes only, folks!